diveshkumar2233/ChatGPT-Clone/README.md

 Use these bullet points on your resume or portfolio to describe this project:

-- Designed and developed **ChatGBT-Clone**, a production-style multi-agent conversational AI system orchestrated with **LangGraph**, routing user queries across specialized agents (RAG, web search, general chat) for context-aware responses.
+- Designed and developed **ChatGPT-Clone**, a production-style multi-agent conversational AI system orchestrated with **LangGraph**, routing user queries across specialized agents (RAG, web search, general chat) for context-aware responses.
 - Implemented **retrieval-augmented generation (RAG)** using **ChromaDB** for document-grounded Q&A over PDF/DOCX/CSV uploads, and integrated **Tavily** for real-time web search capabilities.
 - Engineered a **FastAPI** backend with streaming chat endpoints, **SQLite**-backed conversation memory, and containerized the app with **Docker**, deploying to **AWS EC2** via an automated **GitHub Actions CI/CD pipeline** (ECR + self-hosted runner).

-> Tip: if this project is going on your resume, consider using a more original name than "ChatGBT-Clone" — something like "GraphMind AI" reads as an independent product rather than a reference to an existing brand.
+> Tip: if this project is going on your resume, consider using a more original name than "ChatGPT-Clone" — something like "GraphMind AI" reads as an independent product rather than a reference to an existing brand.

 ## Contributing